Dynamo-rblx/GitSync/README.md

 # GitSync
-A guide to a plugin that connects Roblox Studio and GitHub!
+A plugin that connects Roblox Studio and GitHub!